-Overall, our contributions are summarized as follows: \begin{itemize} \item One of our key contributions is the establishment of a theoretical connection between the problem of machine unlearning and variational inference.
-In particular, we present a formal framework wherein the unlearning objective is derived as a variational approximation. \item We propose a methodology to unlearn different classes from a pre-trained unconditional Denoising Diffusion Probabilistic Model (DDPM)~\citep{denosing-diffusion} trained on MNIST~\citep{lecun1998gradient}, CIFAR-10~\citep{krizhevsky2009learning}, and tinyImageNet~\citep{tinyimagenet} datasets.
-We further validate our method for unlearning the generation of particular user-identified features from a pre-trained Stable Diffusion Model~\citep{stable-diffusion} trained on the LAION-5B dataset~\citep{LIAON} \item To address the limitations of concurrent unlearning methods~\citep{selective-amnesia, SalUn} for diffusion models, which stem from assuming full access to the training dataset, our proposed method is more data-efficient.
-It is effective with fewer samples, requiring access only to the unlearning data points, and making it highly suitable for stricter unlearning scenarios with limited access to the original training dataset. \end{itemize}
+Overall, our contributions are summarized as follows: \begin{itemize} \item One of our key contributions is proposing a variational inference framework for unlearning in diffusion models.
+Specifically, we formulate the unlearning objective as a variational divergence minimization and achieve class and feature unlearning in diffusion models. \item To address the limitations of concurrent unlearning methods~\citep{selective-amnesia, SalUn} for diffusion models, which stem from assuming full access to the training dataset, our proposed method is more data-efficient.
+It is effective with fewer samples, requiring access only to the unlearning data points, and making it highly suitable for stricter unlearning scenarios with limited access to the original training dataset. \item We propose a methodology to unlearn different classes from a pre-trained unconditional Denoising Diffusion Probabilistic Model (DDPM)~\citep{denosing-diffusion} trained on MNIST~\citep{lecun1998gradient}, CIFAR-10~\citep{krizhevsky2009learning}, and tinyImageNet~\citep{tinyimagenet} datasets.
+We further validate our method for unlearning the generation of particular user-identified features from a pre-trained Stable Diffusion Model~\citep{stable-diffusion} trained on the LAION-5B dataset~\citep{LIAON}. \end{itemize}